OpenObservability/OpenMetrics/specification/OpenMetrics.md

 #### Timestamps

-Timestamp representations in the OpenMetrics protobuf schema MUST follow the published  google.protobuf.Timestamp (https://github.com/protocolbuffers/protobuf/blob/2f6a7546e4539499bc08abc6900dc929782f5dcd/src/google/protobuf/timestamp.proto) message.
+Timestamp representations in the OpenMetrics protobuf schema MUST follow the published google.protobuf.Timestamp [timestamp] message.
 The timestamp message MUST be in Unix epoch seconds as an int64 and a non-negative fraction of a second at nanosecond resolution as an int32 that counts forward from the seconds timestamp component.
 It MUST be within 0 to 999,999,999 inclusive.

 ### Protobuf schema

 ~~~~
 syntax = "proto3";

-// The OpenMetrics protobuf schema which defines the protobuf wire format.
+// The OpenMetrics protobuf schema which defines the protobuf wire
+// format.
-// Ensure to interpret "required" as semantically required for a valid message.
+// Ensure to interpret "required" as semantically required for a valid
+// message.
 // All string fields MUST be UTF-8 encoded strings.
 package openmetrics;